 Imagine.
 You settle into your window seat with a boarding pass tightly squeezed between the pages of your passport, heading off on an international trip.

 You have plenty of funds to sustain your time abroad.
-As you arrive at your destination, you get a free visa-on-arrival and are whisked away to your accommodation without being hoarded with questions at immigration or random security checks at customs.
+As you arrive at your destination, you get a free visa on arrival and are whisked away to your accommodation without being bombarded with questions at immigration or random security checks at customs.

 The things you're experiencing, as well as the hindrances you're avoiding, is travel privilege.

-In simple words, ‘privilege’ is a special advantage that you have over the rest of a population.
+‘Privilege’ is a unique advantage that you have over the majority of a population.
 Being privileged usually does not require any work because it is, often, rooted in privileged systems like classism, racism, or colorism.